For the most recent version of this page, visit:

 1335.25

-Where is locate the Port of Cork
+Where is located the Port of Cork Cruise Terminal

 The Ports of Cobh and Cork are managed by the port of Cork autorities.
 You will dock at Cobh which is located 23 km from Cork.
 In Cobh, you will be at the foot of the city and just in front of the train station.
 On the other hand, if there are several ships at the port, you may be docked at Ringaskiddy (or even anchored).
 Smaller boats can make it to Cork.

-Travelling around the port of Cork
+Travelling around the Cork Cruise Port

 To get to Cork, trains run regularly from the station next to the pier.
 Trains run every half hour and the journey takes 25 minutes.
 When cruise ships are in port of call, additional trains are usually provided.
 Kent Station is located northeast of Cork city centre and you will have to cross the Lee River to get into town.
 The train ticket entitles you to a discount for the Hop-on Hop-off tourist bus from Cork.